 Come to Restoule and hike the Fire Tower Trail to the Stormy Lake Lookout, and stand on the edge of a rift valley.
 Yes, Ontario has rift valleys!

-The Ottawa-Bonnechere Rift Valley is a huge Y-shaped fault in the Shield bedrock that runs from Ottawa to the town of Mattawa.
+Restoule falls in the Ottawa-Bonnechere Rift Valley, a huge Y-shaped fault in the Shield bedrock that runs from Ottawa to the town of Mattawa.
 Here it splits, with one arm reaching north under Lake Timiskaming, and the other heading west, forming the Mattawa River Valley.

 The rift valley formed over 500 million years ago when this region was part of a much bigger continent that then began to break apart.